albuskes/4180final_proj/README.md

 # ECE 4180 Final Project : Movement-based Controller
 ### Arthur Buskes and Saikanam Siam
 Our movement-based control system allows users to control a character in a videogame without using the conventional joystick and buttons.
 This opens the doors to play videogames for disabled folks without the physical body parts to operate a standard video game controller or the fine motor skills required.
 The idea started as just the accelerometer aspect, which would be used to activate a "throwing" motion for a Pokemon game.
+However, the project evolved to include motion detection to embody more of an "embedded systems" idea.
+In addition, this improved controller will allow more functionality and expanded purpose for the disabled.

 -----
 # Table of Contents